Billy Summers: Plot

-Billy's target is Joel Allen, also a hitman, who was arrested for murdering a man who won a fortune off of him in a poker game.
-Allen has claimed to have valuable information that the police wants in order to make a plea deal, and apparently, someone, whom Nick can't name, doesn't want Allen talking, which is why Billy has been hired to take him out.
-The job requires Billy to spend some quiet time undercover as a resident in the small town of Midwood, where an office space has been rented out for his use.
-Billy's cover story is that he is a writer named David Lockridge, who has been tasked by his publishing agent to stay there, and go to the office and write each day in an attempt to meet his deadline.
-The office has a direct view of the courthouse, where Joel Allen will eventually be taken to be arraigned for his murder charge.
+Billy's target is Joel Allen, another hitman, who was arrested for murdering a man who won a fortune from him in a poker game.
+Allen has claimed to have valuable information that the police want in order to make a plea bargain, and an unnamed associate of Nick wants to keep him from talking.
+The job requires Billy to go undercover as a resident in the small Southeastern town of Red Bluff, where an office space has been rented out for his use.
+Billy's cover story is that he is a writer named David Lockridge, who has been tasked by his agent to go to the office and write each day in an attempt to meet his deadline.
+The office has a direct view of the courthouse, where Allen will eventually be arraigned for his murder charge.
 Billy is meant to shoot and kill him at that time, and then disappear.

-However, Billy starts to become suspicious when Nick offers up a getaway plan for after the hit takes place, since typically he leaves that up to Billy to figure out.
-Nick's plan involves Billy escaping in a city transit truck that will have someone waiting for him to drive away, causing Billy to suspect that Nick intends to kill him after he pulls off the hit.
-Instead, Billy starts to formulate his own plan, including renting out a new apartment under the alias, Dalton Smith.

-While he waits for the big day to kill Joel Allen, Billy also starts writing his fake book his character is supposed to be writing, just as a way to kill time because, as an avid reader, he wants to.
-He changes all of the real names, but writes about his life, starting with his little sister being beaten and killed by his mother's drunk boyfriend when he was eleven.
+However, Billy becomes suspicious when Nick offers up a getaway plan for after the hit takes place, since typically he leaves that up to Billy to figure out.
+His plan involves Billy escaping in a city transit truck that will have someone waiting for him to drive away, causing Billy to suspect that Nick intends to kill him after he pulls off the hit.
+Instead, Billy starts to formulate his own plan, including renting out a new apartment in the suburb of Midwood under the alias Dalton Smith.
+As he waits for Allen's arraignment, Billy also starts writing his fake book his character is supposed to be writing.
+Using pseudonyms, Billy writes about his life, starting with the murder of his little sister by his mother's drunk boyfriend when he was eleven.
 A young Billy ended up finding a gun and killing the boyfriend.
-He later ended up in foster care, and then joined the U.S. Marines when he was 17.
+He later ended up in foster care, and then joined the Marines when he was seventeen.